 WARNING: Before installing in a solid fuel burning fireplace, the chimney flue and firebox must be cleaned of soot, creosote, ashes and loose paint by a qualified chimney cleaner.
 Creosote will ignite if highly heated.
-A dirty chimney flue may create and distribute soot within house.
+A dirty chimney flue may create and distribute soot within the house.
 Inspect chimney flue and firebox for damage.
-If damaged, repair flue and firebox before operating heater.
+If damaged, repair flue before operating heater.

 WARNING: Seal any fresh air vents or ash clean-out doors located on floor or wall of fireplace.
 If not, drafting may cause pilot outage or sooting.
 Use a heat-resistant sealant.
 Do not seal chimney flue damper.

 WARNING: Never install the heater

 - in a bedroom or bathroom unless installed as a vented appliance (see page 11)

-- in a recreational vehicle
+- · in a recreational vehicle

-- where curtains, furniture, clothing or other flammable objects are less than 42" from the front, top or sides of the heater
+- where curtains, furniture, clothing or other flammable objects are less than 36" from front and 42" from top of heater; for side clearances see Figure 4, page 9

-- in high traffic areas
+- · in high traffic areas

 - in windy or drafty areas